+Department of Disability and Aging Services

+Office of Community Partnerships

-Department of Aging and Adult Services Office on Aging Policy Memorandum No. 35
+Policy Memorandum No. 35

 DATE: May 1, 2002

 FROM: Darrick Lam, OOA Director

 SUBJECT: Elder Abuse Reporting Law

 It is mandated by SB 2199 enacted January 1, 1999, that all mandated reporters comply with California Elder and Dependent Adult Abuse Reporting Law (15630 W & I) to report suspected dependent adult/elder abuse to the local County Adult Protective Services or Ombudsman.